karenanndonnachie/MAKETHINGSINTERACTIVE_2024/PSEUDOCODE/readme.md

 ### Hot tip:
 - use short sentences and new line for each sub-step, try to group into 'functions' where possible
 - Watch out for assumptions, the Arduino won't know what 'hot' or 'cold' is, or try to add specific values where you can
-- Find a balance between function and cretivity in your variable naming, but be consistent
+- Find a balance between function and creativity in your variable naming, but be consistent

 ### Pseudocode for how to write Pseudocode
 <pre>